woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

 	  ('LINESTRING (370 230, 420 240)',false),
 	  ('LINESTRING (370 180, 390 160)',false);

-The data model comprises two objects—**Lakes** and **Docks**.
-Docks must be inside lakes and must touch the boundary of their containing lake at one end.
+The example data comprises two objects: **Lakes**, and **Docks**.
+For this example, we want to enforce a particular data quality rule: that ocks must be inside lakes and must touch the boundary of their containing lake at only one end.

 .. figure:: ./img/de9im7.png

    *Lakes and docks*

-Legal docks (docks that obey the data model rules) have the following characteristics:
+Legal docks (docks that obey the data quality rules) have the following characteristics:

  * Interiors have a linear (one-dimensional) intersection with the lake interior
  * Boundaries have a point (zero-dimensional) intersection with the lake interior